Quiz settings detailed information

 Timing

-In Timing, there are four options to choose from.
-If you save the quiz without changing the setting for Timing, students will not have a time restriction and can take the quiz as many times as they like because the parameters are all blanks.
-We recommend that you specify the quiz's open, close, and time limit dates/times.
+In Timing, there are four options.
+If you save the quiz without changing the setting for Timing, students will not have a time restriction and can take the quiz as many times as they like because the parameters are all blank.
+We recommend that you specify the date and time of that the quiz will open and close, together with the time limit of the quiz.

 Open the quiz

 You may specify when the quiz is available for students.
 The quiz will be unavailable to students prior to the start time.
-They will be able to see the introduction to the quiz but not the questions.
+They will be able to see the Description of the quiz but not the questions.

 Close the quiz

 Students will not be permitted to begin additional attempts after the cutoff.
-Students will be able to examine the quiz description and review their attempts even after the quiz has concluded.
+Students will be able to examine the quiz description and may be able to review their attempts even after the quiz has concluded.
 What students can see is determined by the settings you select for review options.
+You also have the option to Show or Hide the quiz.

 Time limit

 Quizzes do not have a time restriction by default, so students can take as much time as they need to finish the quiz.
-If you choose a time restriction, the following steps are taken to guarantee that quizzes are finished within that time frame:
+If you choose a time restriction:

-- A countdown timer is shown in the quiz navigation block
+1. A countdown timer is shown in the quiz navigation block.

-- When the timer has run out, the quiz is submitted automatically with whatever answers have been filled in so far
+2. When the timer has run out, the quiz is submitted automatically with the answers that have been filled in so far.

-- If a student manages to goes over the allotted time, no marks are awarded for any answers entered after the time ran out
+3. If a student goes over the allotted time, no marks are awarded for any answers entered after the time runs out.

 When time expires

-The student's attempt is automatically submitted when the countdown timer hits zero.
+By default, the student's attempt is automatically submitted when the countdown timer hits zero.
 This setting is useful when the student starts a timed attempt, then exits the attempt, and then the time runs out.
-That means all answers are recorded automatically.
+This means all answers are recorded automatically.

 Grade

-Grade setting allows you to allocate the quiz to a certain category (if one exists) and to specify the number of attempts that students are permitted to make to pass the exam using various grading methods.
-Please take up to 60 seconds for the grade to change due to servers being busy shortly after the quiz is completed.
+Grade settings allow you to allocate the quiz to a gradebook category, to determine the minimum grade required to pass and to specify the number of attempts that students are permitted to make to pass the quiz.
+Please allow 60 seconds for the grade to change due to servers being busy shortly after the quiz is completed.

 Grade category